Christian LoBue, Ph.D.

 Biography

-Dr. LoBue obtained his PhD in clinical psychology and completed a post-doctoral fellowship in neuropsychology at UT Southwestern Medical Center.
-His clinical work involves neuropsychological evaluation and management of behaviors associated with a wide variety of neurological syndromes.
-He has expertise in the assessment of cognition and behaviors in concussion, more severe traumatic brain injury, dementia, and cerebrovascular disorders.
+Dr. Christian LoBue is a Clinical Neuropsychologist and an Assistant Professor in the Department of Psychiatry at UT Southwestern Medical Center.
+He is consulted to evaluate and assist with the management of behaviors associated with a wide variety of neurocognitive syndromes.
+He specializes in the assessment of cognition in concussion, more severe traumatic brain injury, Alzheimer's disease and related dementias, and cerebrovascular disorders.

 Education